Advanced Panning with PanMan by SoundToys

 PanMan by SoundToys

 PanMan recreates the sounds of classic hardware panning boxes.
 You can trigger panning with the dynamics of a track.
-What’s more, you can create complex rhythmic patterns and dizzying sweeps.
-With the full range of Soundtoys modulation tricks at your disposal, PanMan turns the simple act of panning into something incredibly creative and powerful.
+What's more, you can create complex rhythmic patterns and dizzying sweeps.
+With the full range of Soundtoys modulation tricks at your disposal, PanMan turns into something incredibly creative and powerful.
+In the following tutorial, I will guide you through the PanMan user interface and show you some audio examples.
+Let's start by loading a fresh instance of PanMan on the newly created audio channel within SoundBridge: DAW.
+This track contains a relatively straightforward ride loop, and it will be suitable as an example.

 The Interface

 After opening, the initial interface looks simple.
-Firstly, on the left side, we can see the dial knobs for Offset, width, and Smoothing followed by a graphical representation of the panning position.
-Secondly, on the right side, we have a core section which is by default set to LFO mode.
-This section contains Rate, the direction of the actual planning and the mode switch.
-Lastly, on the far right of the interface, there are Input and Output control parameters followed by a Tweak switch which we will cover in detail later.
+Firstly, on the left side, we can see the dial knobs for Offset, width, and Smoothing, followed by a graphical representation of the panning position.
+Secondly, on the right side, we have a core section set to LFO mode by default.
+This section contains the Rate, the direction of the actual planning, and the mode switch.
+Lastly, on the far right of the interface, there are Input and Output control parameters followed by a Tweak switch, which we will cover in detail later.
+If we pay attention to the middle section, by default, set to LFO, we can click on the LFO button and choose the desired mode.
+Besides LFO, five more methods are available: the Rhythmical Step, Rhythmical Shape, PingPong, Random, and Step.
+Let's set our way to Rhythmical Step, which is the most interesting.
+After selecting the mode, the interface changes, as shown in the picture below.

-On the left side, we see that dial knob for “Feel” appeared.
-This parameter controls how the panning movement will behave, should it feel more rushed or dragged.
-Furthermore, on the opposite side of that we have a rhythm selection of the panning (¼. ⅛.
-Note, etc.) or you can choose from some of the presets.
+On the left side, we see that the dial knob for "Feel" appeared.
+This parameter controls how the panning movement will behave should it feel more rushed or dragged.
+Furthermore, on the opposite side, we have a rhythm selection of the panning (¼. ⅛.
+Note, etc.), or you can choose from some of the presets.
 You can also set the rhythmical steps from 3 to 5.
-Below we can engage MIDI switch which will automatically match the tempo of the sequencer or we can tap it.
+Below, we can use or tap the MIDI switch, which will automatically match the sequencer's tempo.
+If we click the Tweak button, we are introduced to a whole new part of the interface, as shown in the picture below.

 Tweek

-With PanMan you can even set the threshold control and trigger PanMan using the dynamics of your track.
-So, move the width, speed and offset controls based on the rhythm of the audio.
-The controls which you can see above the Rhythmic step editor are reserved for that.
-It is also possible to switch the Analog Style, and by playing with input and output controls you can achieve exciting sound colouration.
+This part of the interface gives us a visual representation of the planning sequence curve, which takes the middle part of the interface.
+Consequently, this is followed below by beat and bar counter, smoothing mode (sine, saw, etc.), and shape presets.
+With PanMan, you can even set the threshold control and trigger PanMan using the dynamics of your track.
+So, move the width, speed, and offset controls based on the rhythm of the audio.
+The controls above the Rhythmic step editor are reserved for that.
+It is also possible to switch the Analog Style, and by playing with input and output controls, you can achieve exciting sound coloration.
+Now let's hear our ride sequence unprocessed and then processed with PanMan in 3 different variations.

 ~Ride Loop - Unprocessed